Jeffrey Erbig, Jr.

 TEACHING

-My teaching focuses geographically on the Americas and the Atlantic World, with a particular emphasis on the southern South America and Brazil.
-I am interested in a broad range of topics, including colonialism, nationalism, spatial thought, migration, and the historical agency of Indigenous Americans and African Americans.
-I also teach on the use of geographic information systems (GIS) in the humanities and social sciences.
+My teaching addresses a broad range of topics, including colonialism, nationalism, spatial thought, migration, and the historical agency of Indigenous Americans and African Americans.
+I also teach courses on research design and methods, especially the use of geographic information systems (GIS) in the humanities and social sciences.

 UNIVERSITY OF CALIFORNIA, SANTA CRUZ